 By VSCP LAW

 We recently summarized the types of cases a Philadelphia medical malpractice attorney specializing in birth injury can handle.
-Those cases are focused on the injuries your child could suffer during childbirth.
+Those cases are focused on the birth injuries your child could suffer during childbirth.
 There are often medical issues that arise for the mother of the child as well.
-Below is a list of medical injuries that can occur during childbirth for the mother, the baby, and/or both.
+Below is a list of medical birth injuries that can occur during childbirth for the mother, the baby, and/or both.

 The placenta is a temporary organ that develops during pregnancy.
 Placental abruption happens when the placenta separates from the uterine wall before the baby is delivered.
 When this happens, the baby could lose vital nutrients and oxygen.
 Placental abruption is dangerous for the mother and the baby.